-The Master of Arts degree in Development Economics is available on a full-time or part-time basis, involving coursework and the mandatory completion of a graduate project or thesis.
-Upon admission into the Development Economics MA program, each student will be assigned a supervisor, who will work closely with the students to monitor their program of study and progress.
+The Master of Arts degree in Development Economics is available on a full-time or part-time basis, involving coursework and, where chosen and approved, the completion of a graduate project or thesis.
+Upon admission into the Development Economics MA program, each student will be assigned a supervisor who will work closely with the students to monitor their program of study and progress.
 In consultation with the supervisor, students will choose courses designed to complement and inform their areas of interest.